chris-tse/CS4173-RepeatedSquaring/README.md

 ## Usage

+**Note**: Script can be invoked with `python3` instead of executing the file directly if shebang location does not correspond on local machine.

 Run the script with parameters `a`, `b`, and `n` as eight digit hexadecimal strings according to `a^b mod n` as follows:

 ```